 From Fox News.

-The former New York office for Acorn, the disbanded community activist group, is playing a key role in the self-proclaimed leaderless Occupy Wall Street movement organizing guerrilla protest events and hiring door-to-door canvassers to collect money under the banner of various causes while spending it on protest-related activities, sources tell Fox News.
+The former New York office for Acorn, the disbanded community activist group, is playing a key role in the self-proclaimed leaderless Occupy Wall Street movement, organizing guerrilla protest events and hiring door-to-door canvassers to collect money under the banner of various causes while spending it on protest-related activities.

-The former director of New York Acorn, John Kest and his top aides are now busy working at protest events for New York communities for change, NYC.
+The former director of New York Acorn, John Kest, and his top aides are now busy working at protest events for New York Communities for Change, NYCC.

 Now, how many of you people thought that we defunded Acorn and they just went away?

-How many of you were surprised that this judgment didn't just efferves right out of the ground none of its own?
+How many of you are surprised that this judgment didn't just effervesce right out of the ground, none of its own?

 Acorn's back.